isomerpages/moe-meridiansec/_our-programmes/Character Development/National Education.md

 <center>Playing games with different groups of students, promoting inclusivity.  <br>
 CCE team partnered with the PE departments to plan and conduct the games for the Sec 1 students.</center>

+### **National Day Celebration**

+This year’s celebration was carried out differently, students and teachers still came together to enjoy class-based activities and live-streamed Observance Ceremony.